-65: You are only a few yards from the archway, but the terrible cold numbs your limbs and you slump down on the icy floor.
+- 45: You are only a few yards from the archway, but the terrible cold numbs your limbs and you slump down on the icy floor.
 You cannot feel any pain, but you realize you are dying.
 You note with dispassionate wonder the curious sighing sound your breath makes as it freezes on the air.
-Strangely calm, you surrender to the eternal dark...

-66: The doors do not look any different when viewed through the crystal ball.
-Turn back to 37 and think again.

-67: Holding up your lantern, you cross over to the archway - only to find that the passage beyond ends in a blank wall after only a few yards.
+Strangely calm, you surrender to the eternal dark... - 66: The doors do not look any different when viewed through the crystal ball.
+Turn-back to 37 and think again. - 67.
+Holding up your lantern, you cross over to the archway only to find that the passage beyond ends in a blank wall after only a few yards.
 You search in vain for a secret panel, but you are finally forced to accept that it is a dead end.
 Puzzled, you return to the hallway and try the stairs.
-Turn to 34.

-68: The effect of the brew and you fall to the floor.
+Turn to 34. - 68: The effect of the brew hits you like a poleaxe and you fall to the floor.
 This is the favourite soup of the demon, but to any mortal it is a virulent poison.
 The life ebbs from your pain-wracked body.
-Your quest has ended in failure.

-69: Before he disappeared, cryptically that 'the eyes have it' and suggested that you go back to the landing and try another of the doors.
-Turn to 44.⊳ 70: You open the door into kitchen.
+Your quest has ended in failure. - 69 Before he disappeared, the genie told you cryptically that 'the eyes have it' and suggested that you go back to the landing and try another of the doors.
+Turn to 44.⊳

+70: You open the door into what seems to be a kitchen.
 It is full of smoke and steam and is almost unbearably hot.
-Looking around, you see a cauldron bubbling over the roaring fire and a small doorway to one side that presumably leads to the larder.
+Looking around, you'see a cauldron bubbling over the roaring fire and a small doorway to one side that presumably leads to the larder.
 Directly across the kitchen from where you entered is a copper-bound door stamped with odd runic designs.
-You can look in the larder (turn to 22), look in the cauldron (turn to 58).
+You can look in the larder (turn to 22), look in the cauldron (turn to 85) or go to the next room (turn to 58).